Integrating the Arduino Platform into Your Product: Key Parts

 • Needed to provide a connection to an ISCP Programmer

-Does Your Product Use the USB Interface?
+Does Your Product Need USB Connectivity?

 If your product uses USB for communication consider using the following dedicated USB serial bridge ICs: FT230X, CP2102.
 These ICs are less expensive than the ATmega8U2-MU microcontroller that the Arduino uses for USB to UART and typically do not need any configuration or programming to get working.